tugbakablan/mobile-waste-detection-yolov8/README.md

 ## Dataset

 The dataset used in this project was created specifically for this study.
-Images were collected from real-world environments and manually annotated with bounding boxes for waste categories such as plastic, paper, glass, and metal.
+Images were collected from real-world environments and on Roboflow, manually annotated with bounding boxes for waste categories such as plastic, paper, glass, and metal.

 The dataset is not publicly released due to licensing and privacy considerations.